sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(IsNetscapeOnSolaris()).toBe(false)
 -->

-We can replace the entire condition block with a single expression:
+This code checks whether the user has a particular browser and operating system by testing the user agent string.
+We can replace the nested condition with a single expression that returns a boolean value:

 <!-- const window = { navigator: { userAgent: '' } } -->